arvid-mvo/pingtool/README.md

 # ping_test

+**IMPORTANT** !!!
+Still in development with bugs to be fixed and other features to add.

 Python tool for viewing the output of a ping command on multiple ip addresses at the same time.

 The tool uses the curses library in python to generate a screen where the ping results are displayed.
 Multiprocessing is used to get the output of each ping result which is sent to the curses screen.